Cicada 2016: Control of Periodical Cicada Insect

 number of these insects are present, they pose only a minor nuisance.
-However, when they emerge all at once by the millions, they can do serious damage to a variety of young trees and shrubs in your yard.
-Their high pitched, their high pitched, shrill noise is very irritating.
+However, in areas where they emerge all at once by the millions, they can do serious damage to a the young trees and shrubs in your yard.
+In addition, their high pitched, shrill noise is very irritating.
 While Cicadas are